-I. INTRODUCTION
+I. Introduction

 In the process of evolution, humans have been known to use their hands to hunt and gather to maintain life.
-On the other hand, they also use their hands to interact with each other and with the environment [1].
+On the other hand, they also use the hands to communicate with each other and with the environment [1].
 Thus, the hands become an extremely important sensory organ.
 Most actions and postures of the hand can be considered by its position and motion [2].
 Decades ago, researchers focused on detecting hand position and shape based on traditional machine learning techniques.
 Recently, the advantage of convolutional neural networks in modern machine learning has attracted much attention from scientists to develop many artificial neural networks and novel techniques to improve accuracy.
 However, the hand has flexible joints and can take on many different shapes.
 This requires the detector to have a deep enough structure to accurately detect the hand while still ensuring the speed of the system when deployed in practice.
 From that observation, this paper proposes a robust CNN network for hand detection.
 This CNN is trained on a combination of the Hand and EgoHands datasets and then tested on the EgoHands test set.
-In addition, this work also implements real-time testing with a camera connected to a CPU-based personal computer.
+In addition, this work also implements realtime testing with a camera connected to a CPU-based personal

-The main contributions of this paper are shown as:
+The paper's contributions are shown as:

 1 - Proposed a robust and compact CNN architecture for hand detection task which consists of feature extraction and detection head modules.
 2 - Develop simple real-time hand detection system that can run on the CPU with high accuracy.

-The rest of the paper is organized: Section II reviews the related works to hand detection and its advantage and disadvantage.
-Section III presents the detail of the proposed method.
-Section IV analyzes the experiment.
-Finally, Section V concludes the issue and future works.
+The remain part of paper is organized: Section II reviews the related works to hand detection and its advantage and disadvantage.
+Section III details the proposed method.
+Section IV evaluate and analyze the experiment.
+Finally, Section V present the conclusion and works in the future.